Veriph-One/veriph-one-examples-react-native/README.md

       npm run android
    ```

+### iOS
+Coming soon...

+### Connecting platform code to React Native

-6. Whenever you need to start a verification: In your React code, get a reference to the Veriph.One Module by using `const { VeriphOneModule } = NativeModules;`.
+1. Whenever you need to start a verification: In your React code, get a reference to the Veriph.One Module by using `const { VeriphOneModule } = NativeModules;`.

-7. Create a method similar to `startVerificationWithUuid` in `app/index.tsx` to start a verification once you obtain a session UUID from your API:
+2. Create a method similar to `startVerificationWithUuid` in `app/index.tsx` to start a verification once you obtain a session UUID from your API:
    ```javascript
    const startVerificationWithUuid = (sessionUuid: string) => {
       VeriphOneModule.subscribeToVerificationEvent(